Articles & News

 Switch to a Pre-Lubricated Closed System Catheter

 If you suffer from chronic or recurrent UTI’s, it might be time to switch to a different style of catheter.
 Closed system catheters are often prescribed to individuals who have a history of urinary tract infections or who are immunosuppressed.
-MTG closed system catheters are pre-lubricated intermittent catheters inside its own collection bag.
-MTG catheters feature an introducer tip, which shields the urethra from bacteria, and allow you to catheterize anywhere.
+EZ-Series closed system catheters are pre-lubricated intermittent catheters inside its own collection bag.
+HR HealthCare catheters feature an introducer tip, which shields the urethra from bacteria, and allow you to catheterize anywhere.

 How To Use Female Closed System Catheters